 For security purposes, the SSH (Secure Shell) protocol uses encryption to secure the connection between a client and a server.
 All user authentication, commands, output, and file transfers are encrypted to protect against attacks in the network.
 With SSH protocol (secure Shell) public key authentication improves security as it frees users from remembering complicated passwords.

-This page shows you a list of all your active instances.
+The instance console page shows you a list of all your active instances.
 Users may launch as many instances as they wish.
 Just remember that every instance costs money if you don't qualify for the Free Tier.
-On this page, there is a "Public DNS" address, with the format

 You have now successfully launched your AWS instance!
-You will need the Public DNS address from this amazon webpage to access your AWS computer, so do not close the page yet.
+You will need the Public DNS address from this amazon webpage to access your AWS instance, so do not close the page yet.

-Continue on to the next lesson to learn how to connect to your AWS computer!
+Continue on to the next lesson to learn how to connect to your AWS instance!